 Nuala Milward, only daughter of William Milward of Parknageragh, appears next in occupation.
 In 1957, she married John Joseph Prendiville of Sandville.
 John Roche, Chairman of Castleisland District Heritage, recollects the following:

-Nuala was a quiet, gentle lady, who was getting beyond the age of fertility when she inherited Parknageragh and married Jack Prendiville.
+Nuala, a quiet, gentle lady, inherited Parknageragh and married Jack Prendiville.
 She and Jack made the land available to the Castleisland Coursing Club who ran a very successful coursing meeting every year until they sold the farm.
 The club then purchased their own grounds.

 McAuliffe of Parknageragh